-Further Education
+Further Education (dashboard incorrect)

-- The proportion of females studying in FE at the college in 2022-2023 is 54% this is the same the previous year.
-Male students are at 46%. - 42% of FE students are classified as White; this is a 2% decrease from the previous year.
-47% of FE students are Asian. - 77% of students are eligible for disadvantage uplift which is a 1% increase from previous year. - The percentage of students with a declared learning difficulty and/or disability is 25%, a 5% increase from the previous year. - There has been a 7% increase in the proportion of learners studying at Entry and level 1 compared to last year.
-22% of the cohort in FE 16-18 study at level 1 or below.
+- The proportion of females studying in FE at the College in 2021-2022 is 52% this is the same the previous year.
+Male students are at 48%. - 63% of FE students are classified as White; this is a 3% decrease from the previous year.
+25% of FE students are Asian. - 61% of students are eligible for disadvantage uplift which is a 1% decrease from previous year. - The percentage of students with a declared learning difficulty and/or disability is 20%, a 1% increase from the previous year. - There has been a 3% increase in the proportion of students studying at Level 1 compared to last year.
+Students at Level 3 study increased by 2% points in 2021-2022 compared to 2020-2021.

-Higher Education
+Higher Education (dashboard incorrect)